top of page

 PHAT Bars airbox and snorkel combo in this Toyota Hilux keeps the intake high, clean and dry

-To finish it off, a Manta 3-inch stainless steel DPF-back exhaust improves flow and keeps EGTs down under load.
+Warnie mentions that it’s “fully sealed, water and dust proof, and sounds pretty sick too.”
+To cap it off, a Manta 3-inch stainless steel DPF-back exhaust enhances flow and keeps EGTs down under load.

 White 2025 Hilux with rooftop tent, canopy, and tray setup for touring.